caotic123/Buffer-Promises/README.md

 await r.map((value, generator) => generator()) //RESETS ALL BUFFER AND REQUEST FOR EACH BUFFER LOADED
 ```

-Mapping stops the queue first before of perfoming a mapping to avoid race problems.
+Mapping stops the queue before of perfoming a mapping to avoid race problems.
 Optionally maybe you do not want to reload all buffers but just the failed promises

 ```js